lozlrc/Image-Misclassification-Prediction/README.md

 No Kaggle or external credentials are used.

-## Setup
-pip install torch torchvision torchaudio pip install numpy pandas scikit-learn matplotlib tqdm pip install streamlit pillow

 Your filenames may differ.
 Update the commands below to match your scripts if needed.

+how to run:

+install the following packages:

+	- pip install torch torchvision torchaudio
+	- pip install numpy pandas scikit-learn matplotlib tqdm
+	- pip install streamlit pillow

 Step 1: Train the base image classifier python3 -m src.train_base --device mps --epochs 6